Metalwork

 Advantages

-• Cleaning, polishing and removing surface defects
+• Cleaning, polishing, and removing surface defects

 • Increased durability

-• Reduce impact of corrosion
+• Reduce the impact of corrosion

 • Improved decorative appeal